Argentina profile

 1816 - Independence declared, followed by decades of turmoil, attempted foreign intervention, and civil war between centralist and federalist forces.

-1861 - State of Buenos Aires finally reintegrated with Argentine Confederation after Battle of Pavon to form a united country.
+1861 - State of Buenos Aires finally reintegrated with Argentine Confederation to form a united country.

-1880 - Start of decades of liberal economic and immigration policies that lead to rapid income and population growth and progressive education and social policies.
+1880 - Start of decades of liberal economic and immigration policies that lead to rapid income and population growth as well as progressive education and social policies.

 1908 - Argentina has seventh highest per capita income in the world.